huggingface/transfer-learning-conv-ai/README.md

 pip install -r requirements.txt
 ```

+## Pretrained model

+We make a pretrained and fine-tuned model available on our S3 [here](https://s3.amazonaws.com/models.huggingface.co/transfer-learning-chatbot/finetuned_chatbot_gpt.tar.gz).
+The easiest way to download and use this model is just to run the `interact.py` script to talk with the model.
+Without any argument, this script will automatically download and cache our model.

 ## Using the training script

 The training script can be used in single GPU or multi GPU settings: